What is Technical Writing?

 2. Audience and Purpose

 The writer needs to understand both purpose and audience in order to create an outstanding technical piece.
 The technical writing audience varies on the industry and the particular client.
-For example, the audience of a lap report would be the product manufacture who hired us as writers.
+For example, the audience of a lap report would be the product manufacturer who hired us as writers.
 The audience for an eLearning training module may be a bank or mortgage provider who needs compliance training.
-The writer has to know how much the readers will know and what the responsibilities the writer is required to fulfill when it comes to communicating to the readers.
+The writer has to know how much the readers will know and what responsibilities the writer is required to fulfill when it comes to communicating with the readers.

 It is essential for the audience to be able to access the information the writer created with ease.
-Accessibility includes anything that is on a document, such as headers and footers, or on computer iLearn modules, which improve accessibility formatting to be more universal and clearer.
-The technical writer needs to figure out the best method to help readers navigate the documentation with notations from a bibliography to a page numbers to a table of contents.
+Accessibility includes anything that is on a document, such as headers and footers, or on computer iLearn modules, which improves accessibility formatting to be more universal and clearer.
+The technical writer needs to figure out the best method to help readers navigate the documentation with notations from a bibliography to page numbers to a table of contents.
 The writer could even add visuals, such as charts and figures, to explain information further.

 5. Writing Style

 The writing style differs for every technical piece because it heavily depends on who the audience is and the scenario that the technical piece is being written for.
 The tone of a technical writing piece is essential because it helps the reader understand what kind of tone is required to complete the task.
-Word choice is also an essential part of the style in helping provide the needs for the audience because it connects back to who your audience is.
+Word choice is also an essential part of the style in helping meet the needs of the audience because it connects back to who your audience is.
 When referencing sections of information or websites, it’s essential to provide clear and visible ways to access the information using tools, such as figures and tables.